rconfig/rconfig/README.md

 sudo systemctl restart httpd
 ```

 10. Open your browser and navigate to your server's domain name.
 You should see the rConfig login page.
+The default system credentials are below.
+Please change or remove these as soon as a new admin user is created.

+Username: admin@domain.com
+Password: admin

 Check out our docs `www.rconfig.com/docs` to learn more.